 Kentucky is preserving the unique scenic, fish and wildlife, botanical, geological, cultural and recreational values of its most pristine rivers through the Wild Rivers Program.
 The program was established by the

-Kentucky Wild Rivers Act of 1972 and is administered by the Nature Preserves Commission (KSNPC).
+Kentucky Wild Rivers Act of 1972 and is administered by the Office of Kentucky Nature Preserves (KNP).
 Check out the Wild Rivers Story Map

 to learn about these special rivers.

 Portions of nine rivers of exceptional quality and aesthetic character have been designated as Kentucky Wild Rivers.
 Each Wild River is actually a linear corridor encompassing all visible land on each side of the river up to a distance of 2,000 feet.
 The nine Wild River corridors comprise a total of 114 river miles and 26,382 acres of land.

 The Wild Rivers system recognizes those rivers that retain many of their natural attributes and protects them from unwise use and development.
 Some activities are strictly prohibited within a Wild River corridor, such as surface mining, clear-cutting of timber and construction of dams or other in-stream disturbances.
 Existing residential and agricultural uses continue, but developments that might impair the river's water quality or natural condition are regulated through a permit system.
 Click here for more information on the permit system